Roasted Butternut Squash Soup is a creamy cold-weather comfort food recipe.

 For the butternut squash soup base:

 - Preheat your oven to 425 degrees F (220 C).
-Line a baking sheet with parchment paper or a silicone baking liner and set to the side.
+Line a baking sheet with parchment paper and set to the side.

 - Using a chef's knife, slice the top of the butternut squash as well as ~1/2 inch off the bottom.
 Then carefully slice the squash in half vertically.
 I find that this is easiest to do with it standing upright on it's newly trimmed, flat bottom end.
 Using a spoon, scoop out the seeds and discard them.
 Transfer the squash to the baking sheet, flesh side up.

-- Using a basting brush (or your fingertips in a pinch), brush 1 tbsp of olive oil over the exposed flesh of the squash.
+- Using a basting brush, brush 1 tbsp of olive oil over the exposed flesh of the squash.

 - Transfer the squash to the oven and roast until fork-tender, then remove from oven and reserve to the side.
 Depending on the size of your squash and whether you used several small squashes or one large one, this usually takes anywhere from 45 minutes to 75 minutes.